markosjal/Twain2eSCL/README.md

 Use a Windows computer as a host to share a scanner with MacOS or Linux.

+Share a Windows Scanner with OSX

+Share a Windows Scanner with MacOS

+Share a Windows Scanner Witfh Linux

 THIS PROJECT IS NOT COMPLETE AND IS IN DEVELPMENT

 This project uses the following pre-built binaries